 - a.
 Provision of equipment and transport to facilitate supervision and monitoring of field projects; - b.
 Work based support to enhance timely reporting; - c.
 Technical enhancement through international field exposure, experience and tailor-made training to orientate the sociologists and environmentalists to have basics of environmental and social safeguards monitoring and reporting, irrigation institutional management and environmental management; - d.
 Development and implementation ESIAs; - e.
 Management and reporting on environmental and social aspects in projects; - f.
-HIV/AIDS and gender mainstreaming in projects and reporting on such themes; - g.
+HIV/AIDS, gender mainstreaming and non-discrimination in projects, and reporting on such themes; - g.
 Management of involuntary processes in projects; - h.
 Employment and labor engagement processes; - i.
-GRM issues in the projects and their resolution mechanisms; and - j.
+GRM issues in the projects and their resolution mechanisms, including a safe, confidential mechanism for grievances related to discrimination against vulnerable or marginalized individuals or groups; and - j.
 Implementation of ESMPs.